 - If your qualifying expenses exceed the $3 million mark, you can claim a non-refundable 15% credit on those costs.

-- If your corporation is not a CCPC, your credit is 15% of your eligible expenses, and it’s nonrefundable.
+- If your corporation isn't a CCPC, your credit is 15% of your eligible expenses, and it’s nonrefundable.

 - As an individual or a trust, you can also earn a 15% credit.
 If some of the credit is left over after you cover your income tax due, you can get a refund of 40% of the remaining amount.